3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 Ohmine Dark Theme is completely designed to solve these problems.

-The key adjustments for the Markdown Editor as below:
+The key adjustments for the Markdown Editor are as below:

 - Reduce the color contrast between the main content and the background
 - Darken and reduce fonts for non-essential content